The new Okta Privileged Access product was featured in the recent Oktane23 conference. The product became Generally Available on Dec 1 2023.

 The product comprises a set of (optional) infrastructure components and multiple cloud tenants.
 Let’s start at the bottom and work our way up the figure.

-To support infrastructure privileged access (server and, soon, kubernetes clusters) there are some installable components that are used – a Client that resides on the users workstation, an Agent that resides on the servers, and optionally a Gateway for network proxying.
+To support infrastructure privileged access (server and, soon, Kubernetes clusters) there are some installable components that are used – a Client that resides on the users workstation, an Agent that resides on the servers, and optionally a Gateway for network proxying.
 If you are familiar with Okta Advanced Server Access, these components are the same (more details can be found here).
 Note that Bastions are no longer used.
+There is an OPA Technical Guide for the Infrastructure Components available on the OPA Product Hub.

 The next layer in the figure is the Okta Privileged Access tenant, called a “Team”.
 This is the cloud service for managing privileged access.
 It has it’s own datastore and also a Vault for storing credentials.

 Sitting above WIC in the diagram are two components – Okta Access Requests and Okta Workflows.
 Okta Access Request is included in the OPA product in a limited form for a specific use case (see below), and extends access requests to other platforms like Slack/Teams and email.
-Okta Workflows is not part of the OPA product but may be useful for bespoke automation tasks (expect to see examples in articles on this site going forward).
+Okta Workflows is not part of the OPA product but may be useful for bespoke automation tasks (see some examples here).
+There is a Workflows connector for Okta Privileged Access.

 All of these cloud components are sitting behind the Okta Dashboard.